causaest/onrbooks/rbooks-online-extras.md

 Reproducible finance with R, the "tidyverse" way.
 The book is only for quants or analysts dealing with financial data.

+03. Building reproducible analytical pipelines with by Bruno Rodrigues: https://raps-with-r.dev/

+This book brings best practices from software engineering and DevOps to R programming.

 ## Outdated Books